 And in particular, the western diamond back rattle snake is common - Yes, every summer there are at least a few rattle snake bites reported.

-More than 300 species of birds, including some 200 breeding species, are found around the Okanagan, and there are several bird sanctuaries where you'll be more likely to see the most types of birds.
+Plus, more than 300 species of birds, including some 200 breeding species, are found around the Okanagan, and there are several bird sanctuaries where you'll be more likely to see the most types of birds.

 The Okanagan-Similkameen is home to a rare array of natural habitats that serve as a home for unique bird species, some of which are endangered.
 And the South Okanagan Rehabilitation Centre for Owls (SORCO)rehab facility for injured and orphaned birds of prey (Raptors).

 If you're here visiting during the month of May, you can take in the annual Meadowlark Festival in the South Okanagan, or the Salmon Arm Grebe Festival in the Shuswap.

 Any wild animal, even a white-tailed deer, can be dangerous.
 Wild animals are usually wary of human beings and "more inclined to flee or hide than to attack".

 However, in places such as hiking trails, forest service areas, campgrounds, parks and some residential areas there are a lot of people in the same areas that animals roam.
 These animals get used to human presence and this can create safety trouble for humans, the animals themselves and also domesticated pets.